intmus/inttheory22-23/_11-further-part-writing/b1-voiceleadingrootpos.md

 5. Compose a bass line based on your harmonization.
 6. Fill in the alto and tenor voices.

-And if we employ the the stylistic guidelines that we studied in Unit 10 for this style, we can improve our part-writing by:
+And we employed the stylistic guidelines that we studied in Unit 10 to act as the framework for our part-writeing.
-- following the standard harmonic progressions outlined by circle-of-fifths progressions.
+- follow the standard harmonic progressions outlined by circle-of-fifths progressions
-- correctly using cadences.
+- correctly use cadences
-- using functions such as tonic, dominant, and pre-dominant logically.
+- use functions such as tonic, dominant, and pre-dominant as general guides
-- employing the smoothest possible voice-leading for each line.
+- employ the smoothest possible voice-leading for each line
     - The bass can be slightly more disjunct than the upper parts, particularly when using root-position chords.
-- not crossing voices.
+- do not cross voices
-- avoiding spacing or range errors.
+- avoid spacing or range errors
-- avoiding incorrect doubling.
+- avoid incorrect doubling
-- resolving tendency tones correctly.
+- resolve tendency tones correctly
-- avoiding unacceptable part-writing such as parallel perfect 5ths/8ves, contrary perfect 5ths/8ves, similar 5ths/8ves, and unequal 5ths.
+- avoid unacceptable part-writing such as parallel perfect 5ths/8ves, contrary perfect 5ths/8ves, similar 5ths/8ves, and unequal 5ths

 Remember that circle-of-fifths progressions work because the voice-leading taps into the primary functions of diatonic harmony.
 If you review [Unit 7a]({{ site.baseurl }}/07-harmonic-functions/a1-diaprogcirclefifths.html), you will remember that we created the harmonic flow chart by simply following good voice-leading between chords that have roots separated by a descending P5/ascending P4.
 Admittedly, long strings of root-position chords create unmelodic bass lines, but they still represent the strongest voicing for many sonorities.